The quickest route to:

 2- We take gravity into consideration.
 No other therapy does that, but gravity is important because it is constant, and it can work for you or against you, depending on where your structure is within the field of gravity.

-3- We work with the facial layer.
+3- We work with soft tissue, and take into consideration the fascial system.
 Massage therapist work with muscle.
 Chiropractors work with bones.
-Structural Integrators focus on fascia.
-Bones are at the mercy of muscles, while muscle is at the mercy of fascia, and since fascia is found everywhere… organizing it properly directly effects muscle, and bone.
+Structural Integrators focus on the nervous system and fascia.
+Bones are at the mercy of muscles, while muscle is at the mercy of fascia, and since fascia is at the mercy of the nervous system.

 4- Neuromuscular reeducation.
 Creating awareness is key.
 Proprioception is the knowledge of being in a certain space at a certain time.
 This is where muscle memory comes into play, and the majority of it is found in fascia.
 By creating awareness, proprioception can be changed.
 This is called, repatterning and is ultimately neuromuscular reeducation.